 Leading innovation hubs | cities outpacing the competition

-The 2019 Technology Innovation Hubs report includes perspectives from KPMG’s latest global Technology Industry Innovation Survey, now in its seventh year.
-Over 740 global technology industry leaders (76 percent C-suite) ranked the cities and countries that are leading innovation centers.
-The paper also outlines what technology company executives and venture capitalists should consider when selecting and investing in technology incubators.
+The 2020 Technology Innovation Hubs report includes perspectives from KPMG’s latest global Technology Industry Innovation Survey, now in its eighth year.
+More than 800 global technology industry leaders (54 percent C-suite) ranked the cities and countries that are leading innovation centers.
+The publication also outlines what technology company executives and venture capitalists should consider when selecting and investing in technology centers.

 Global technology executives are more confident this year that Silicon Valley will retain its position as the technology innovation center of the world.
 Only 37 percent said it’s likely that the tech center of the world will move from Silicon Valley in the next four years.
 Last year, 58 percent believed it would move.

 Why the change of opinion?
 One explanation is that survey respondents are projecting the result of continued U.S. efforts to protect and bolster critical emerging technologies.
 As tariffs are levied, trade deals renegotiated, foreign acquisitions blocked, and sanctions implemented in the name of national security, technology and intellectual property (IP) are not flowing across borders as freely as in the past.
 By keeping more proprietary knowledge and IP within the U.S., it will be even harder for a city outside the U.S. to overtake Silicon Valley as the innovation center in the next four years.

 For the 37 percent who said it’s likely the innovation center will move from Silicon Valley, their most popular reasons are that other cities’ innovation infrastructures are catching up with Silicon Valley and collaboration technologies give people the freedom to work when and where they want.